omror/Python_Beginner_Projects/README.md

 # Python_Beginner_Projects

-login.py is an example for time module
+* login.py is an example for usage of the time module
+* madlib.py is an example for usage of f string
+* select_random_friend.py is an example for usage of the random module